Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Research design and methodology

+We postulated the following Research Questions (RQs): RQ1) Who has a stake in ML-enabled software systems and their architecture design?
+RQ2) What are the preferred formalisms, notations, and, in general, model kinds supporting viewpoints and their corresponding views for each stakeholder group, in particular, for collaborating with those in the data science domain, who often use different model kinds from what the Software Engineering (SE) community uses?

+We conducted research in two steps: 1) We interviewed four selected domain experts to gain some insight into the problem domain and validate the interview questions.
+To this aim, we deployed the \textit{Qualitative Surveys (Interview Studies)} empirical research method \cite{ACM-Empirical-Standard-Qualitative-Survey}.
+2) We adopted the quantitative empirical research method, called \textit{Questionnaire Surveys} \cite{ACM-Empirical-Standard-Quantitative-Questionnaire-Surveys} and carried out an online survey with 61 participants.

-\paragraph*{Step 2} This step constituted the first round of one-on-one expert interviews in the study.
-We interviewed 4 experts from the authors' networks from May to June 2021.
+\paragraph*{Step 1} We interviewed four experts from the authors' networks from May to June 2021.
 The interviewee selection was based on convenience sampling (i.e., not random).
 The interviewee profiles were as described in Table \ref{tab:interviewee_first_round_demographics}.
 The numbers in parentheses denote the frequencies.
+The interviews were semi-structured with open questions.